 What the best fits your needs depends on the way how you expect to use it.
 It also holds for single user usage.
-Imagine a situation with a single main laptop (do not rely on single HDD/SSD).
+Imagine a situation with a single main laptop (btw. try to never rely on a single HDD/SSD).
 Or a situation with several workstations and laptops.